Nine men's morris: History

-According to R. C. Bell, the earliest known board for the game includes diagonal lines and was "cut into the roofing slabs of the temple at Kurna in Egypt"; he estimated a date for them of c.
+Based on boards for the game, which included diagonal lines, "cut into the roofing slabs of the temple at Kurna in Egypt", R. C. Bell assumes a date for them of c.
 1400 BCE.
-Friedrich Berger wrote that some of the diagrams at Kurna include Coptic crosses, however, making it "doubtful" that the diagrams date to 1400 BCE.
+However, Friedrich Berger argued that some of the diagrams at Kurna include Coptic crosses, making it "doubtful" that the diagrams date to 1400 BCE.
 Berger concluded: "Certainly they cannot be dated."
-However, these Coptic crosses themselves certainly are dated no earlier than 42CE according to Coptic Orthodox tradition, very near the end of the known architectural development of the temple.
-On the other hand, the earliest known board for the game certainly can be dated before the Common Era, as this article shall explain subsequently.
+However, these Coptic crosses themselves are dated no earlier than 42 CE according to Coptic Orthodox tradition, very near the end of the known architectural development of the temple.

 One of the earliest mentions of the game may be in Ovid's Ars Amatoria.
 In book III (c.
 8 CE), after discussing latrones, a popular board game, Ovid wrote:

 There is another game divided into as many parts as there are months in the year.
 A table has three pieces on either side; the winner must get all the pieces in a straight line.
 It is a bad thing for a woman not to know how to play, for love often comes into being during play.

 Berger believes the game was "probably well known by the Romans", as there are many boards on Roman buildings, even though dating them is impossible because the buildings "have been easily accessible" since they were built.
 It is possible that the Romans were introduced to the game via trade routes, but this cannot be proven.